 A founder is watching their new ops assistant work for the first time.
 They have asked it to clear the morning's support queue, and it is moving fast, reading tickets, pulling order histories, drafting replies.
 Then it reaches a customer who wants money back, and the assistant composes a refund: two hundred and forty dollars, back to the original card.
-Here the product makes its most important decision, and the founder will never see the code that makes it.
+This is the moment that matters most in the whole product, and the founder will never see the code behind it.
 Either the assistant pauses and shows a card that says Issue $240 refund to customer, with a single button to confirm, or it does not pause at all, files the refund, and moves to the next ticket while a quiet receipt scrolls past.

 That one frame is the entire product.
 The capability is identical in both versions; the assistant can issue refunds either way.
 What differs is the moment of authority, whether the user is asked to lend it or whether the system simply took it.
 The founder is deciding, right then, how much of their own power to hand a system that behaves a little differently every time it runs.
 Designed one way, that screen reads as a careful colleague; designed the other way, it reads as a stranger holding your company card, the same feature carrying two completely different levels of trust.